ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * Being accountable in the event of an incident relating to the physical systems and infrastructure they manage as required for the operation of a cloud service.
 * Assessing, managing and where possible mitigating risks inherent with the physical systems and infrastructure required for the operation of a cloud service.

-In the context of Software as a Service (SaaS) protected utility platforms, Microsoft is responsible for:
+In the context of Software as a Service (SaaS) Protected Utility platforms, Microsoft is responsible for:

 * Incident response
 * Backups